DelawareAEPI/delawareaepi.github.io/README.md

 <img src="src/assets/readme/realtimedatabase.PNG">

-The realtime database holds most of the information that is displayed on the website, including the Eboard, udance link, and the blurbs of information on each page.
+The realtime database holds most of the information that is displayed on the website, including the Eboard, UDance donation data, and the blurbs of information on each page.
+The database also contains all of the responses from the Rush Interest Form or the Contact Page as well as a list of the users that have previously signed in to the website.

 ## Admin Access
 Users can sign in to the website using the google account associated with their UD email.
 As long as the email matches their UD email in the roster, a user will be created in the database.
 By default, any user on the eboard will have admin privileges.